 - Standard systems include 3 probes per tool.

-The Panel Thickness and Warp metrology tool measures total panel thickness, bow, warp, and total thickness variation (TTV).
-The tool utilizes 10 laser-based height sensors (5 above and 5 below) to measure at 5 stripe positions along the panel.
+The kSA Glass Thickness and Flatness Tool is an in-line, non-contact metrology tool that measures total glass thickness, flatness (bow, warp, etc.), and total thickness variation (TTV).
+The tool utilizes 10 laser-based height sensors (5 above and 5 below) to measure at 5 positions along the width of the glass panel.
+The software deduces bow, warp, and TTV measurements from the individual height measurements and derives the glass thickness from the measured surface heights after the system is calibrated to known thickness standards.

 - The software deduces bow, warp, and TTV measurements from the individual height measurements.